Contents

 If I am Being Charged with a DWI, Should I Hire a San Antonio DWI Defense Lawyer to Help My Case?

-Yes, it is important to have an experienced DWI Attorney like Sophia C. Martinez to assist you in your defense.
+Yes, it is important to have an experienced DWI Lawyer like Sophia C. Martinez to assist you in your defense.
+Former Assistant District Attorney Sophia Martinez cares about her clients and their DWI charges.
 DWI cases deal not only with the criminal arrest but also affect your driver’s license.
 The criminal case is handled by the District Attorney’s office but your driver’s license is a separate case handled by the Department of Public Safety (DPS).
 There are many issues that affect your case and having a DWI defense lawyer with experience and knowledge will help in preparing a proper defense and having a better outcome.